 Etymology

 The word ‘digital’ comes from the Latin ‘digitālis,’ from ‘digitus’ for digits (fingers or toes).
-While the original meaning of digital was anything that is performed with fingers, the more up to date definition points to systems that run on binary numbers.
+While the original meaning of digital was anything that is performed with fingers, the more up-to-date definition points to systems that run on binary numbers.
 This is mainly everything that comes with a chip.

 ‘Transform’ can be split into ‘trans,’ meaning to cross over or change, as well as ‘form’ which could be considered as ‘shape.’
 So put together, transforming means to alter the shape of something.